jhansi21005096/AngularCalculation/README.md

 ## Result:
-Web page for mathematical calculation is successfully created using bootstrap.
+Web page for mathematical calculation is successfully created using Angular.